Birdscaping: Grow Plants for Nesting Birds

 Caterpillars are another can’t-miss menu item.
 They’re at their peak during nesting season, just in time to stuff down a bunch of gaping beaks.
 No need to research good plants for caterpillars—just go native.
 Many native trees, shrubs and other plants serve as hosts for egg-laying butterflies or moths, as well as nurturing a plethora of other insects.

 Of course, you’ll want to avoid pesticides as much as possible in your bird paradise.
 Just think of those pesky bugs as bird food, and be patient until the troops arrive.
 Chickadees, wrens and vireos will help you out with aphids.
 Cardinals and rose-breasted grosbeaks snap up potato beetles.
 And starlings are your best friends when it comes to Japanese beetles: They’re searching for grubs when they waddle about, stabbing the ground.

-Ask any bird lover what plants are best for birds, and the answer is likely to be berry bushes.
+Ask any bird lover what plants are best for nesting birds, and the answer is likely to be berry bushes.

 Birds somehow know when the fruit crop is ready, and it’s quite a thrill when our favorite songbirds—bluebirds, rose-breasted grosbeaks, waxwings and more—start winging their way in from miles around.

 Still, it takes only a week or so until the birds have gobbled every berry.
 The show is over until the next fruit or berry in your yard starts to ripen.